weidler/semlc/README.md

 Every Model generates a unique process id used in the file names for saved models and optimizers, log files and a keychain.txt to lookup the belonging experiment configurations.
 The keychain contains tab-separated the id, the experiment group and an iteration index (i.e. baseline_15), the representation of the model and a timestamp.
 This keychain is used to load saved models for visualizations and analysis.

+### Testing
+Using ``python experiments/network_accuracy.py`` the test accuracy with confidence interval for a number of specified strategies can be computed.

+Different visualization and analysis scripts are available - see python documentation strings for usage.